ryanchien1335/8bit-cpu/README.md

 - **Phase 2:** Pipelined RISC redesign
 - **Phase 3:** Memory hierarchy / cache experiments
 - **Phase 4:** Hardware accelerator exploration

+### Phase 1 Progress Snapshot (Verilog / ModelSim)

+To avoid confusion between documentation lag and implementation progress:

+- Foundations, module bring-up, simulation setup, datapath reconstruction, and control-unit integration have already been actively developed and tested in the HDL track.
+- The currently active focus is the following sequence: interrupt-focused simulation validation, debug/edge-case cleanup, and FPGA bring-up preparation.

+This repository remains the canonical record for the Logisim-first architecture and assembler, while the HDL reconstruction artifacts continue to be expanded and documented incrementally.